willymcallister/willymcallister.github.io/_articles/8sign-convention.md

 </details>
 <details>
     <summary>What is negative power good for?</summary>
     <p>The idea of negative power is not a bad thing.
-If you are creating a power budget for a complicated system, you compute all the positive power dissipated by passive components and balance that against all the negative power from active (power generating) components.
+If you are creating a power budget for a complicated system, you compute all the positive power dissipated by passive elements and balance that against all the negative power from active (power generating) elements.
 Everything should add up to zero.</p>
 </details>

 ----